daviemakz/risen-js/README.md

 # Testing

-Run the following commands to test the module:
+Run the following commands to run a full test suite of Risen.JS.
+There is a focus on the end-to-end testing as well as unit tests:

 ```sh
 yarn test